Interview Hints and Tips

 Once you’ve submitted your application, we’ll send you an email to let you know we’ve received it.
 You can then track your application by logging back into the system at any time.

-Give yourself the best chance to succeed in the online tests
+Give yourself the best chance to succeed in the online assessment

 Sit in a quiet room where you won't be disturbed.
 Have everything you might need to hand – pen, paper, calculator etc. Practise!
 Using the practice tests will help you prepare.
 Click here to find out more.